LearnEarn-Fun/100-Days-of-Python/Day 1: Print, Len, Input, Variables/(Coding Excerise) Debugging Practice/README.md

 There are errors in all of the lines of code.
 Fix the code so that it runs without errors.

-*Warning* : The output in your program should match the example output shown below exactly, character for character, even spaces and symbols should be identical, otherwise the tests won't pass.

 ### Example Output

 When you run your program, it should print the following: